Skip to main content

 Damping

-Damping refers to the gradual reduction of amplitude in oscillatory systems due to energy loss, often from friction or air resistance.
+Damping refers to the gradual reduction in amplitude of oscillations due to energy loss, often from friction or air resistance.
 In this scenario, the damping constant quantifies how quickly the pendulum's motion decreases over time.
-A lower damping constant, like 0.010 kg/s, indicates that the pendulum will maintain its oscillations for a longer duration before coming to rest.
+A lower damping constant, like 0.010 kg/s, indicates that the pendulum will maintain its oscillations for a longer duration before coming to rest, affecting both the amplitude and the number of oscillations completed.

 Recommended video: